2026 Synod Assembly

 FY2028 Budget Hearing

-Receive an overview of the proposed FY2028 Budget from Synod Treasurer, Bob Haines, prior to his presentation to the Assembly for discussion and approval.
-Mr. Haines will discuss the work of the Management and Mission Support Committee, outline the recommended budget changes, and explain the rationale supporting those recommendations.
+An overview of the proposed FY2028 Budget from Synod Treasurer, Bob Haines, prior to his presentation to the Assembly for discussion and approval.
+Mr. Haines discuss the work of the Management and Mission Support Committee, outlines the recommended budget changes, and explains the rationale supporting those recommendations.

 You and your organization are invited to showcase your ministry at the Southwestern Minnesota Synod Assembly, June 5 -6, at Gustavus Adolphus College, St Peter, MN.
 We have reserved space for display exbibits on the second floor of Jackson Campus Center (the same space as last year).
 This high-traffic area is just outside the Market Place and is easily accessible to voting members.